 Action Sack Variants:

-- Binary Slayer - Lower point limit.
-Players spawn with a Binary Rifle, Energy Sword, and Thruster Pack.
-Players have no access to grenades, no ordnance of any kind, no shields, -50% melee damage, infinite ammo, instant recharge of the Thruster Pack ability, +50% movement speed, +25% jump height, -25% player gravity, and no fall damage.
+- Binary Slayer - Players spawn with a Binary Rifle, Energy Sword, and Thruster Pack (which can quickly recharge).
+Players also have no access to grenades, no ordnance of any kind, no shields, 50% melee damage, infinite ammo, 150% movement speed, 125% jump height, 75% player gravity, and no fall damage.
+Lower point limit.

-- Rock n' Rail (Formerly "Rockets") - Slightly lower point limit.
-Players spawn with a Rocket Launcher, Railgun, and Jet Pack.
-Players have no access to grenades, no ordnance of any kind, infinite ammo, and no motion tracker, as well as +20% movement speed and +10% jump height.
+- Rock n' Rail (Formerly "Rockets") - Players spawn with a Rocket Launcher, Railgun, and Jet Pack (which can quickly recharge).
+Players also have no access to grenades, no ordnance of any kind, infinite ammo, and no motion tracker, as well as 120% movement speed and 110% jump height.
+Slightly lower point limit.

 - Fiesta - Players have personal ordnance after each spawn and each kill, consisting of the following table.
-Players have infinite ammo, +50% shield recharge rate, +20% movement speed, and +10% jump height.
+Players also have infinite ammo, 150% shield recharge rate, 120% movement speed, and 110% jump height.

 |Left Choice||Middle Choice||Right Choice|

-- Fiesta Classic - Players spawn with random weapons, no ordnance of any kind, +50% shield recharge rate, +10% movement speed, and +10% jump height.
+- Fiesta Classic - Players spawn with random weapons.
+Players also have no ordnance of any kind, 150% shield recharge rate, 110% movement speed, and 110% jump height.
 Prior to May 6, 2013, players who die emit the Grunt Birthday Party effect (with confetti and sound effects).

 - V2 Team Slayer